Table of Contents

-There are a number of variables that you should be adjusting to ensure that you don’t end up using more memory than needed or end up using more than your instance (VPS or baremetal) allows.
+You should be adjusting several variables to ensure that you don’t use more memory than needed or end up using more than your instance (VPS or baremetal) allows.

-You might be familiar with the below bit of text from mysqltuner.pl which provides an idea on the maximum memory MySQL would use based on your current MySQL configuration.
+You might be familiar with the below bit of text from mysqltuner.pl, which provides an idea of the maximum memory MySQL would use based on your current MySQL configuration.

-The following screenshot shows the differences in memory use based on the settings I will be discussing below.
+The following screenshot shows the differences in memory use based on the settings I will discuss below.